 While you learn how to insert degree symbol in Excel or how to type degree symbol in Mac.
 Know that this is just a specific symbol used often.
 Sometimes, we might use it only for a specific category of data, for example: To measure the temperature.

 NOTE: While you put a degree symbol in a cell, you must remember that the degree symbol in Excel follows the number with no need to take care of the fact that, it always follows the number with no interceding space.

-Before, we proceed one very important thing is that these methods are same whether you’re doing it in Excel or Mac.
+Before, we proceed with one very important thing is that these methods are the same whether you’re doing it in Excel or Mac.

-We hope this tutorial was helpful for you.
+We hope this tutorial was helpful to you.
 For more such useful Online Excel Tutorial, check our latest Excel Online Ninja Course.
-Leave your comments below if you’ve any query about the same.
+Leave your comments below if you’ve any queries about the same.